 Seasonings: You will need sea salt, black pepper, smoked paprika, dry mustard, and cayenne.
 These seasonings add a depth of flavor to the soup.

-Cheese: This broccoli brie soup used a blend of brie and gruyere!
+Cheese: This broccoli brie soup uses a blend of brie and gruyere!
 You will need a lot of brie, 21 ounces to be exact.
 I like buying brie cheese at Costco because you can purchase a 21 ounce wheel for just a couple bucks.
+You can also buy it in bulk and store the extra.
+Check out my other post to learn how long does brie last.
 If you are unable to get your brie from Costco, you may need to purchase 2-3 wheels to equal 21 ounces.
 I keep the rind on for my soup, however if you are not a fan of the rind or want a smoother soup, you can remove the rind from the brie.
 Gruyere is added because it is super creamy, melty, and sharp!
 The perfect balance to earthy brie.

 You can substitute the gruyere if you can't find it.
 If you are having a hard time finding fresh gruyere cheese, you can substitute 1:1 with swiss or fontina.